Share →

 I’m entirely jealous of the people of Minnesota on a daily basis.
-I have friended/liked Al Franken’s Facebook page and so I get posts about his work on several times a day.
+I have friended/liked Al Franken’s Facebook page, and so Franken sends me posts about his work several times a day.
 Jealous, jealous, jealous.
 He does so much good, progressive work, and he’s damned hard-nosed about it.

-I get regular emails from Vitter, too, because I signed up for his newsletter for some stupid reason.
+Vitter sends me regular emails too, because I signed up for his newsletter for some stupid reason.
 They are nothing but grandstanding.
-I hit reply and respond with that statement on a regular basis.
-Vitter’s last email announcement praised his efforts to pressure “the administration” (by which I assume he means Obama) to send in the Fish and Wildlife folks and to increase the number of people assigned to the Louisiana gulf coast.
+I reply to his emails telling him so on a regular basis.
+Vitter’s last email announcement praised his efforts to pressure “the administration” (by which he presumably means Obama) to send in the Fish and Wildlife folks, and to increase the number of people assigned to the Louisiana Gulf Coast.
 Of course, in the mean time, Jindal is dicking around on calling in the National Guard.

 Anyway, back to Franken.
 I have always liked Franken.
-I remember rolling on the airplane aisle as I read the Stuart Smalley book, and then later when I read Rush Limbaugh is a Big Fat Idiot (which he is), and Why Not Me.
-I didn’t know Why Not Me was prescient.
+The Stuart Smalley book made me roll in the airplane aisle when I read it.
+Later, Rush Limbaugh is a Big Fat Idiot (which he is), and Why Not Me did the same.
+Why Not Me was prescient.

-When I realized he was on the Senate Judiciary Committee, I knew I could sleep soundly at night during the Kagan confirmation hearings.
-Today, after some HuffPo-ing, I decided to look up the committee page and see who else was on it.
-I’ve been avoiding news about the hearings and I pretty much avoided the Sotomeyor hearings too except for the soundbites.
-I wasn’t surprised to see that all the big bloviating Republicans are on it (Sessions, Hatch, Graham, Cornyn).
+Upon realizing that Franken is on the Senate Judiciary Committee, I knew I could sleep soundly at night during the Kagan confirmation hearings.
+I’ve been avoiding news about the hearings due to all the big bloviating Republicans on it (Sessions, Hatch, Graham, Cornyn).

-Ok, let me circle back for a minute.
-In my recent come-here-go-away relationship with the news, I read two pieces today about Franken on Huffpo: The one about him doodling during the hearings and the one that made the rounds sometime back about him drawing the US map during a campaign speech.
+There are two fun HuffPo pieces about Franken: The one about him doodling during the hearings, and the one that made the rounds sometime back about him drawing the US map during a campaign speech.
 IS THERE NOTHING THIS MAN CAN’T DO?

 Al Franken (D) was born on May 21, 1951, and grew up in St. Louis Park, Minnesota.
 He graduated from Harvard in 1973, where he met his wife Franni.
 They’ve been married for 33 years, and have two children: daughter Thomasin, 28, and son Joe, 24.
 Franken spent the last 37 years as a comedy writer, author, and radio talk show host, and has taken part in seven USO tours, visiting troops overseas in Germany, Bosnia, Kosovo, and Uzbekistan – as well as visiting Iraq, Afghanistan, and Kuwait four times.
 In 2008, Franken was elected to the Senate as a member of the DFL (Democratic-Farmer-Labor) Party from Minnesota, and was sworn in in July 2009 following a statewide hand recount.
 He currently sits on the Health, Education, Labor, and Pension Committee; the Judiciary Committee; the Committee on Indian Affairs; and the Special Committee on Aging.
 Franken is a long-time advocate for affordable, accessible health care, an economy that works for the middle class, the protection of a secure retirement, the promise of a 21st century education for our kids, and the creation of a green economy that creates jobs and improves our environment.